Our Book of the Month choice for September

 May’s Book of the Month was selected by Jo Gardner, Bodleian Social Science Librarian and Subject Consultant for Politics and International Relations.

-Cover of the book 'Deliberative accountability in parliamentary committees' A rosette is on the top which says 'SSL Book of the Month.'
+Front cover of the book 'Politics and expertise: how to use science in a democratic society' by Zeynep Pamuk.
+A rosette is on the top which says 'SSL Book of the Month.'

 Book Overview